Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is EPA Fish Oil?

-Pure high-dose EPA is one of the most evidence-backed supplements for cardiovascular risk, but the benefit is specific to statin-treated patients with elevated triglycerides, not the general population.
-In REDUCE-IT (n=8,179), 4g/day of icosapent ethyl cut the primary composite endpoint by 25% (HR 0.75, p<0.001), with an NNT of 21 over 4.9 years.
+High-dose EPA (the omega-3 fat eicosapentaenoic acid) is one of the most evidence-backed supplements for cardiovascular risk - but the benefit is specific to statin-treated patients with elevated triglycerides, not the general population.
+So if your doctor mentioned high triglycerides, or a headline tied fish oil to heart attacks, that distinction is the place to start.
+In REDUCE-IT (n=8,179), 4g/day of icosapent ethyl (the prescription pure-EPA drug sold as Vascepa) cut the primary composite endpoint by 25% (HR 0.75, p<0.001), with an NNT of 21 over 4.9 years - that is how many such patients had to take it, for that long, to prevent one cardiovascular event.
 The effect appears specific to pure EPA: the STRENGTH trial of EPA+DHA at the same dose was terminated for futility (HR 0.99).
 If you are high-risk and on a statin, this is a candidate conversation with your doctor, not a routine OTC purchase.

-The STRENGTH trial (n=13,078) tested 4g/day of EPA+DHA carboxylic acids (Epanova) against corn oil.
-Result: HR 0.99 (95% CI 0.90-1.09, p=0.84) - terminated early for futility.
+The clearest single piece of evidence for that gap is STRENGTH (n=13,078), which tested 4g/day of EPA+DHA carboxylic acids (Epanova) against corn oil.
+The result: HR 0.99 (95% CI 0.90-1.09, p=0.84), terminated early for futility.
 Every individual component was null.
 Even patients in the highest tertile of EPA levels showed no benefit.
-This trial is the strongest evidence that EPA alone drives the cardiovascular benefit, not omega-3s in general.
-The emerging biochemical hypothesis is that DHA competes with EPA at the cellular level - EPA's anti-inflammatory and membrane-stabilizing effects appear to require high selectivity, and DHA's competing metabolic pathways may reduce EPA's cardiovascular benefit when the two are co-administered at high doses.
-This explains why JELIS (pure EPA) and REDUCE-IT (pure EPA) succeeded while STRENGTH (EPA+DHA) failed completely.
+This is the strongest evidence that EPA alone drives the cardiovascular benefit, not omega-3s in general.
+The leading biochemical explanation is that DHA competes with EPA at the cellular level - EPA's anti-inflammatory and membrane-stabilizing effects appear to require high selectivity, and DHA's competing metabolic pathways may blunt EPA's cardiovascular benefit when the two are taken together at high doses.
+That would explain why JELIS (pure EPA) and REDUCE-IT (pure EPA) succeeded while STRENGTH (EPA+DHA) failed completely.

-A pharmacokinetic threshold appears to explain much of the discrepancy between trials.
-REDUCE-IT achieved median EPA plasma levels of 144.0 μg/mL at 1 year (up ~400% from baseline).
-STRENGTH achieved average peak EPA of only 89.6 μg/mL despite using similar doses - likely due to formulation differences in bioavailability.
-Even STRENGTH patients in the highest EPA tertile (>116 μg/mL) showed no cardiovascular benefit, suggesting the threshold for plaque stabilization and endothelial protection may require sustained EPA levels above what EPA+DHA combinations achieve.
-EPA plasma levels showed a strong inverse correlation with ischemic endpoints in REDUCE-IT.
+There is also a dose-in-the-blood angle that may explain much of the gap between trials.
+REDUCE-IT pushed median EPA plasma levels to 144.0 μg/mL at 1 year (up ~400% from baseline).
+STRENGTH reached an average peak EPA of only 89.6 μg/mL despite using similar doses - likely because the formulation was absorbed differently.
+Even the STRENGTH patients in the highest EPA tertile (>116 μg/mL) showed no cardiovascular benefit, which hints that the level needed for plaque stabilization and endothelial protection may sit above what EPA+DHA combinations reach.
+In REDUCE-IT, higher EPA plasma levels tracked with fewer ischemic events.

-An important caveat about REDUCE-IT: the mineral oil placebo was not biologically inert - hs-CRP increased >30%, LDL-C rose slightly, and ApoB increased significantly in the control arm.
-Modeling suggests the "true" HR may be closer to 0.88 rather than 0.75.
-However, even the adjusted estimate still represents a clinically meaningful 13%+ relative risk reduction attributable to pure EPA beyond lipid changes.
+One honest caveat keeps the REDUCE-IT number from being taken at face value: the mineral oil placebo was not biologically inert. hs-CRP increased >30%, LDL-C rose slightly, and ApoB increased significantly in the control arm.
+Modeling suggests the "true" HR may be closer to 0.88 than 0.75.
+Even that adjusted estimate is still a clinically meaningful 13%+ relative risk reduction from pure EPA beyond lipid changes - so the benefit holds up, it is just probably smaller than the headline.

-For triglyceride reduction, the AHA confirms that 2-4g daily of EPA effectively lowers triglycerides by 20-30% in moderate hypertriglyceridemia (200-499 mg/dL).
-Dose-response data show that 0.85g/day failed to alter TG, while 3.4g/day achieved 27% reduction (p=0.002) - there is a clear dose threshold for efficacy.
+For triglycerides specifically, the AHA confirms that 2-4g daily of EPA lowers triglycerides by 20-30% in moderate hypertriglyceridemia (200-499 mg/dL).
+Dose matters, and not gently: 0.85g/day failed to move TG at all, while 3.4g/day achieved a 27% reduction (p=0.002).
+Below the threshold, you are paying for very little.

-The form of omega-3 matters for absorption.
-Triglyceride (TG) and re-esterified triglyceride (rTG) forms absorb substantially better than ethyl ester (EE), especially without a fatty meal.
-However, the major cardiovascular trials used the ethyl ester form.
-For general supplementation, rTG is preferred for bioavailability.
-High-dose EPA therapy for cardiovascular risk should be guided by a physician.
+Form matters too, because it decides how much of the oil you actually absorb.
+Triglyceride (TG) and re-esterified triglyceride (rTG) forms absorb substantially better than ethyl ester (EE), especially if you take them without a fatty meal.
+The major cardiovascular trials happened to use the ethyl ester form, but for everyday supplementation rTG is the one to reach for.
+High-dose EPA for cardiovascular risk should be guided by a physician.

-Critical safety data at high doses: the Khan meta-analysis found EPA monotherapy uniquely increases bleeding risk (RR 1.49, 95% CI 1.20-1.84) - this was not seen with EPA+DHA combinations.
-Atrial fibrillation risk is elevated across all omega-3 formulations (RR 1.26, 95% CI 1.08-1.48), with EPA alone showing the highest signal (RR 1.35, 95% CI 1.10-1.66).
-An important advantage of pure EPA over EPA+DHA: high-dose EPA does not raise LDL-C, while EPA+DHA combinations increase LDL by 5-20% in patients with severe hypertriglyceridemia.
+The safety picture at high doses is the part most labels skip.
+The Khan meta-analysis found EPA monotherapy uniquely increases bleeding risk (RR 1.49, 95% CI 1.20-1.84) - a signal not seen with EPA+DHA combinations.
+Atrial fibrillation (an irregular, often racing heartbeat) risk is elevated across all omega-3 formulations (RR 1.26, 95% CI 1.08-1.48), with EPA alone showing the highest signal (RR 1.35, 95% CI 1.10-1.66).
+On the other side of the ledger, pure EPA has one clear advantage over EPA+DHA: it does not raise LDL-C, while EPA+DHA combinations increase LDL by 5-20% in patients with severe hypertriglyceridemia.

 Does It Work?
 The Evidence